 Misdemeanor penalties include either a year in county jail and/or a fine of $1,000.
 However, possession of a controlled substance can be considered a felony if you have also been convicted of a sex crime that has led to you being listed in the state’s sex offender registry.

-What Is a Drug Diversion Program?
+What is a Drug Diversion Program?

 Drug possession charges will be dropped as soon as the offender completes the program.
 However, failure to comply will result in the prosecutor filing drug possession charges.
-If you are legitimately guilty of possession, this is a way to get help while still avoiding jail time.
+If you are legitimately guilty of possession, this is a way to get help while avoiding jail time.

 Complete a Free Case Evaluation form now